 - How will you make sure branding is consistent across all languages and regions?

 Multilingual and multi-regional sites require a large amount of forethought and pre-planning before development.
 You’ve read about some of the key considerations, but there are many more points that will determine the success of the new site.

 If you’re looking to use an agency to create your new site, make sure they’re an agency you can trust.
-As a reputable drupal development agency that has experience with both WordPress and Drupal, Versantus can help you choose a platform which best suits your needs.
+As a reputable Drupal development agency, Versantus can help you choose a platform which best suits your needs.